mahendra-awale/webDrugCS/README.md

 If you want to get rid-off these WEB-INF folder then, you will need to change the JSP files and somehow directly needs to read the *.data file by your own.

-c) dbases folder: you find dbases folder inside wrbDrugCS folder.
+c) dbases folder: you find dbases folder inside webDrugCS folder.
 This folder contains subfolder, which corrosponds to each fingeprint.
-FOr each fingepreint, eigenvalues and eigenvectors are provided. *.totalminmax file contains min and max values from PC1 and PC-2.
+For each fingepreint, eigenvalues and eigenvectors are provided. *.totalminmax file contains min and max values from PC1 and PC-2.
 These files will be used in JAVA-project for projecting the external molecules onto DrugBank chemical space.